jessicablank/employee-directory/README.md

  When I reviewed my code, I realized I could create better componentization to add the sorting function to other fields.
 Reviewing the Random User Generator API gave me the idea to make this an agent directory.

- This version also uses the [Country Flags API](https://www.countryflags.io/) to show the country flag for the agent's nation of origin.
+ This version also uses the Country Flags API ([https://www.countryflags.io/](https://www.countryflags.io/)) to show the country flag for the agent's nation of origin.

 ![demonstration gif](https://github.com/jessicablank/employee-directory/blob/master/assets/directoryGIF.gif)

+## Component Structure
 **Original File Structure:**
 ```
 ├── App.css